asutoshpalai/notes/ideas.md

     minimum one that starts very fast, starts the application and then gets out of the way.
 It may not be even required to boot, loading it from a image should work fine too.

+- Run linux as a process on macOS.
+There was a article on HN on how to run linux as an application on Linux.
+Porting that may allow the above idea to be fulfilled.